-The property must be the Applicant's place of residence for a minimum of nine months in any twelve-month period.
+The property must be the Applicant's primary place of residence as determined by homestead property status.
 An exception may be made for a Disabled Person or Household member who cannot move into the home until modifications are made.

 The Applicant must have a qualifying interest in the property, although that interest may be aggregated with the ownership interest of other individuals occupying the property as their principal place of residence.
 A qualifying interest shall consist of: